Code-Institute-Submissions/MS1-8MegStick/README.md

 - An overview of the record label
 - Outline the record label ethos and musical direction
 - link to a form to submit a demo
-- Link to a form to register for notifications of new releases
-- Link to a general contact form

 ### The Contact Page